carlssonanton87/milestone-project-1/README.md

 ## Overview

 This project is the **first of four Milestone Projects** for the **Full Stack Developer** course at The Code Institute.
-Vegan Kök is a responsive website dedicated to sharing delicious and easy vegan recipes.
+Green Fork is a responsive website dedicated to sharing delicious and easy vegan recipes.
 My mission is to inspire and simplify plant-based cooking for everyone.
 The site is built using **custom HTML5, CSS3, and minimal JavaScript**, ensuring an accessible, lightweight, and responsive experience across all devices.

 Here is a quick preview of how the site looks on various screen sizes: